thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Preview for Three Sheer Rotation is now closely resembling the default Aseprite preview
 - [Fix] Preview for Three Sheer Rotation is now rendering layers in the correct order
 - [Fix] Disable Three Sheer Rotation in the menu if there are no cels selected
+- [Fix] Correctly select masks for the color blur layers on all operating systems

 Future: